slepc/slepc/doc/source/material/software.md

 # Software Packages that Use SLEPc

 The list below shows software packages that use SLEPc or expose part of its functionality in a higher-level context.
-You can also see the list of [applications that use SLEPc](./applications).

 ## Finite elements and high-level computational toolkits